Susan Travers

 Susan Mary Gillian Travers (23 September 1909 – 18 December 2003) was a British nurse and ambulance driver who served in the French Red Cross during the Second World War.
 She later became the only woman to be enlisted in the French Foreign Legion, having also served in French Indochina, during the First Indochina War.
+She was decorated multiple times for her bravery.

 Early life

 Travers was born in Kensington and spent her early years in England, the daughter of Francis Eaton Travers, a Royal Navy Admiral, and his wife Eleanor Catherine.